- Education & Resources

 Often, diamonds are only thought of in terms of colorless and near colorless stones.
 We may not be aware that diamonds come in a variety of colors, including yellows, pinks, reds, blues, greens as well as many other colors.
 Only one in every 10,000 gem quality diamonds possess enough natural color to be classified as a colored diamond.
 Colored diamonds are purchased almost exclusively for the intensity of their color.
 Criteria considered when purchasing a diamond on the D-Z color scale, such as cut proportions and clarity, take on a different relative importance when purchasing a colored diamond.

-When considering buying a ring on-line, if you’re not certain of your ring size and are located in the US, 100 East Fine Jewelry will send you a complimentary set of plastic ring gages to assist you.
+When considering buying one of our rings, if you’re not certain our ring will fit and you're located in the US, 100 East Fine Jewelry will send you a complimentary set of plastic ring gages to assist you.
 Just email us at email@example.com or call 812-202-2143.
 There is no purchase obligation.
-Our jewelry blog contains tips on how to determine the ring size which properly fits your finger.
+Our jewelry blog contains tips on how to determine if our ring will fit you.

 How to Determine if Our Bracelets Will Fit You